-Does CX management really matter in manufacturing and other B2B sectors?
+Does CX management really matter in manufacturing and other B2B sectors?by

 Business-to-business customer journeys can be complex and challenging, and quite different to business-to-consumer journeys.
 So is customer experience management as relevant to sectors such as B2B and professional services?